 The HBSAB Board of Governors is a diverse group of HBS alumni who coordinate the administration of programs and set Association strategy and policies.

-2013 - 2014 Board of Directors
+2014 - 2015 Board of Directors

 A. Christian MacKenzie

 Treasurer and Vice President:

 Shared Interest Groups (SIGs) Chair:

 HBS Alumni Relations Rep: